-As the first woman to travel around the world, Jeanne Baret is definitely on the list as contender for the original Travel Belle.
+As the first woman to travel around the world, Jeanne Baret is definitely on the list as a contender for the original Travel Belle.

 Edmund Hillary and Tenzing Norgay.